In Theaters: What's playing in the area

 (PG for action/peril; 1:40)

+The untold story of one twelve-year-old’s dream to become the world’s greatest supervillain.

-Playing at AMC Dupont, AMC Jefferson Pointe, Regal Coldwater Crossing, Auburn/Garrett Drive-in (with “Top Gun: Maverick”), Brokaw Movie House Angola, GQT Huntington 7, NCG Auburn Cinemas, Strand Theatre Kendallville
+Playing at AMC Dupont, AMC Jefferson Pointe, Regal Coldwater Crossing, ABCinema Decatur, Brokaw Movie House Angola, Eagles Theatre Wabash, GQT Huntington 7, NCG Auburn Cinemas

 After more than thirty years as one of the Navy’s top aviators, Pete Mitchell is dodging the advancement in rank that would ground him.